Jack Lawrence (songwriter): Life and career

 Together with Richard Myers, Lawrence wrote "Hold My Hand", which was featured in the film Susan Slept Here and nominated for the 1954 Academy Award for Best Song.

-Lawrence wrote two Disney songs, "Never Smile at a Crocodile" with Frank Churchill’s music, featured as an instrumental in the film Peter Pan, and "Once Upon a Dream" with Sammy Fain’s music from Sleeping Beauty.
+Lawrence wrote two Disney songs, "Never Smile at a Crocodile" with Frank Churchill's music, featured as an instrumental in the film Peter Pan, and "Once Upon a Dream" with Sammy Fain's music from Sleeping Beauty.

-Jack Lawrence collaborated with composer Ray Hartley on songs Dawning of Love, Whispers in the Wind (1958) and Darling, He's Playing Our Song (1959).
+Jack Lawrence collaborated with composer Ray Hartley on "Dawning of Love", "Whispers in the Wind" (1958), and "Darling, He's Playing Our Song" (1959).
 Ray Hartley (1925-2014) was a world-class Australian pianist, composer, arranger and philanthropist who was resident pianist at many first-class Manhattan hotels.
-Dawning of Love was featured in Ray Hartley's first album titled after the first track The Trembling of a Leaf (Johnny Green / Jack Lawrence) that also included Lawrence's songs Sleepy Lagoon and With the Wind and the Rain in Your Hair.
-Whispers in the Wind was included in Ray Hartley's second album 'For Lovers'.
+"Dawning of Love" was featured in Ray Hartley's first album titled after the first track, "The Trembling of a Leaf" (Johnny Green / Jack Lawrence), that also included Lawrence's songs "Sleepy Lagoon" and "With the Wind and the Rain in Your Hair".
+"Whispers in the Wind" was included in Ray Hartley's second album For Lovers.